-• Annual public SWMP workshop.
-ADOT will host a virtual workshop each year to inform and engage interested members of the public about the development and implementation of the

-SWMP.
-The 2023 workshop, which presented the topic of "How Does ADOT Work to Protect Water Quality?," is available at Stormwater Discharge Permit | Department of Transportation.
+Annual public SWMP workshop.
+ADOT will host a virtual workshop each year to inform and engage interested members of the public about the development and implementation of the SWMP.
+The 2024 workshop, which presented the topic of ADOT's IDDE program, along with previous year workshops are available at Stormwater Discharge Permit | Department of Transportation.

-4.6 Illicit Discharge Detection and Elimination (IDDE)
+4.6 Illicit Discharge Detection and Elimination